Skip to main content

 • The electric motor runs in reverse, acting as a generator

-• This slows the car while capturing energy
+• This slows the car while capturing kinetic energy

 • The recovered energy goes back into the battery